powsybl/powsybl-open-rao/docs/input-data/crac/json.md

 An InjectionRangeAction modifies given generators' & loads' injection set-points inside a given range.
 Each impacted generator or load has an associated "key", which is a coefficient of impact that is applied on its set-point.

+This range action has two main applications:
+* to represent redispatching remedial actions for [inter-temporal computations](../../algorithms/castor/linear-problem/inter-temporal-constraints.md)
-This range action is mainly used to represent an HVDC line in an AC equivalent model (where the line is disconnected and replaced by two injections, one on each side of the line, with opposite keys of 1 and -1).
+* to represent an HVDC line in an AC equivalent model (where the line is disconnected and replaced by two injections, one on each side of the line, with opposite keys of 1 and -1), as illustrated in the following diagram.

 ![HVDC AC model](../../_static/img/HVDC_AC_model.png){.forced-white-background}